 - Be suspicious of email attachments from unknown sources.
 If you do not know or recognize the sender of the email, do not open the attachment.

-- Do not click on links in email messages.
+- Pay attention to links in email messages.
 A link in a phishing email will take you to a fraudulent website designed to look genuine.
+In order for it to be a secure site, it needs to have https:// at the beginning of the web address (URL).
+You should also review its security certificate.
 If you want to log in to one of our online services, type the URL into the address/location window on your web browser or save a link in your favourites list.

 - Do not trust offers of money or threats of legal action.

 - Do not be fooled by warnings about "security compromises" or "security threats."
 Fraudsters will often make claims like these to frighten people into disclosing Personal Information to resolve the supposed threat.

 - When you receive emails, run your anti-virus software to ensure they contain no viruses.